obelisk/rustica-agent/README.md

+# THIS PROJECT HAS BEEN MERGED INTO THE MAIN RUSTICA REPOSITORY.

 # Rustica Agent

 Rustica Agent the agent portion of the Rustica SSHCA.
 It is designed to be an SSH-Agent that uses keys loaded on a Yubikey though also supports a file, generally for requesting host certs which are not stored on Yubikeys.
 See command help for more complete documentation on use.